 Can I bring my GPS?

-Yes.
-If you want to bring your GPS you will need to get European maps for it.
-We can provide you the coordinates of the campgrounds we visit.
+Starting in 2018 we will equip your rental RV with a GPS with the pre-programmed locations of our RV parks and other stops.
+If you prefer to use your own GPS please remember to get European maps for it.
+We also provide the coordinates of the campgrounds we visit.

 How about Wifi access?